 Sept 30 update: I started a Gamification course created by Keven Werbach at UPenn delivered through Coursera.
 Apparently, the field is moving more quickly than I thought.
 I found two up and running gamification services: Bunchball and Chore Wars, but there are more out there.
 Very similar to ClassRealm, both reward users for tasks completed outside the game.
 Chorewars is free/cheap and aimed at home users or cubicle workers who are tired of cleaning up others’ break room messes while Bunchball looks like a more serious business venture for more serious subscription rates.
 Personally, I would like to see some webisodes of a show about heavy users of Chore Wars in the same vein of humor as The Guild or The Office.

-Simulated Field Experiences
+Simulated Field Experiences with Gigapan

 Getting out of the classroom is almost always a relief for students.
-Teachers typically enjoy it as well, albeit less so if the students are coming along.
-I’m kidding!
-I always loved field trips with students.
-I do recall that the administrative burden was irritating and legal burden of leaving school grounds with students was worrisome.
-Those practical considerations aside, just about any contemporary theory of learning and development will argue that field experiences should happen as often as can possibly be facilitated.
-I think this is supported by the fact that while I regret a few of my lectures or activities that bored or confounded students, I do not regret a single trip, as they all provided memorable, fun learning experiences.
+I always loved field trips with students but the administrative burden to set up trips was high and the legal liability of leaving school grounds with students was worrisome.
+Those practical considerations aside, just about any contemporary theory of learning and development suggests that field experiences should happen often.
+I not regret a single trip, as they all provided memorable, fun learning experiences.
+So, can an enormous image feel like a trip outside?
+Maybe!

-Simulated field experiences can be either a second-best option or can offer good pre and post trip activities.
 Gigapan allows users to upload and view very large pictures.
-The images are so large, they allow a level of zoom that feels to the viewer like “traveling” through the image.
-They are typically so detail rich, one image alone could be the topic of a lecture or an assignment.
-A teacher can throw with a digital projector onto big screen to support a short lecture or class discussion.
-An instructor could also use an image as a source material for an assignment requiring individuals or small groups to explore the images, both at a wide-angle view and in close detail.
+The images are so large, they allow the viewer to “travel” through the image using zoom and pan.
+A good gigapan is so detail rich, one image alone could be the topic of a lecture or an assignment.
+A teacher can use the image on a big screen to support a lecture or class discussion.
+The images could also be used as a source material for an assignment requiring individuals or small groups to explore the images, both at a wide-angle view and in close detail.

 Special cameras are used to capture many of the following images, but you may be surprised by the resolution of some older technologies.
 Be sure to use the zoom feature and wait for the image to clarify if you have a slower connection.